Updated on January 13, 2019

 It is also worth mentioning that customer will coat, paint and treat it as needed later.
 The original button was black with white arrow.
 Our customer will use its own special techniques to make this button look identical to the original one.

 Below you can see fully finished 3D printed button.
-All requirements are satisfied.
+It satisfies all requirements.

 We would like to emphasize that there are different ways to 3D print this steering wheel button: one may choose different supports strategy or orientation etc. Each of us might have unique experience and personal preferences.
 So, if you wish to share your own insights, just drop a comment below, we will be happy to discuss it.
 We are constantly learning as well.